These are the best coolers you can buy this summer

 That might be in part because the Yeti's walls are considerably thicker than the other coolers' -- which, in turn, is probably a big reason why the thing performed so well.
 You're getting a lot of extra insulation, but at the expense of capacity.
 I think that's a reasonable trade, but I wish Yeti were more transparent about it.

-Meanwhile, the equally priced 58-quart Orca Classic Cooler came in right on the money at 58.1 quarts measured, and while it didn't hold its ice as long as the Yeti did, it still finished as one of our top performers.
+Meanwhile, for the same price the 58-quart Orca Classic Cooler came in right on the money at 58.1 quarts measured, and while it didn't hold its ice as long as the Yeti did, it still finished as one of our top performers.
 For a little more space than that, you could also consider going with rotomolded coolers from Cabela's and RTIC -- the ones I tested were both bigger than advertised at 61.3 quarts and 72.9 quarts, respectively.
+That RTIC cooler was also one of our top value picks, at least as far as the expensive rotomolded coolers are concerned.

 Don't forget design

 I also took each cooler's design and features into consideration as I tested, and kept an eye out for durability concerns.
 I wasn't impressed with the lid on the Igloo Latitude wheeled cooler, for instance.
 It doesn't lock shut, and the plastic nub hinges are a total joke.
-Give it a modest yank, and the whole lid comes right off.
+Give it a modest yank, and the whole lid comes right off -- and the cheap plastic wheels didn't leave me impressed, either.

 The Rovr Rollr wheeled cooler fared much better, thanks to a rugged design that features heavy-duty wheels, a sturdy steel handlebar and an optional $50 accessory that lets you tow it behind your bike.
 I also liked that the interior comes with a divider that makes it easy to keep items you don't want getting wet separate from the ice, and that you can customize it with different interior liner designs.
-My only qualm -- that handlebar includes comfy rubber grips on the sides, but not in the middle, the spot you'll actually want to hold as you lug it around.
+My only qualm -- that T-shaped handlebar includes comfy rubber grips on the sides, but not in the middle, the spot you'll actually want to hold as you lug it around.

+Oh, and if you'll be spending lots of time camping in a place where bears are a concern, then you'll probably want to invest in a bear-resistant cooler.
+The Interagency Grizzly Bear Committee keeps a running list of certified options, which includes a number of coolers from this rundown.
+The specific models I tested from Cabela's, Orca, and Yeti all make the cut, as does the 80-quart version of Rovr's wheeled cooler.

 Something else to think about: whether or not your cooler is sturdy enough to sit on, something that comes in handy when you're out camping.
 Most of the coolers that I tested were, but some took things even further.
 For instance, the Bison Gen 2 Cooler goes so far as to advertise itself as an ideal casting platform to stand on during your next fishing trip, and even sells nonslip traction mats for the lid in a variety of designs.

-To me, that cooler felt the most like a premium product to the touch -- but it was only a middle-of-the-pack performer among rotomolded models, and it costs about $100 more than our most affordable rotomolded pick, the RTIC 65.
+Between the hinges, the lid, the drain plug and the lid latches, the Bison cooler felt the most like a premium product to the touch -- but it didn't hold cold air as well or as long as other rotomolded models, and it costs about $100 more than our most affordable rotomolded pick, the RTIC 65.

 You can find more design quibbles like these in my individual reviews of each cooler.
-The only other thing I'll say here is that I'm still surprised not to see more of the high-end options try to separate themselves from the pack with clever bonus features like a built-in battery for charging your devices while you camp (or better yet, a solar panel).
+The only other thing I'll say here is that I'm still surprised not to see more of the high-end options try to separate themselves from the pack with clever bonus features like a built-in battery for charging your devices while you camp outdoors (or better yet, a solar panel).

 It's all more than enough for me to recommend the healthiest possible dose of skepticism if you ever find yourself tempted to back a campaign like that with your cold hard cash.
 I mean, come on -- the literal last thing you want from your cooler is to get burned by it.
-Stick with an old fashioned cooler like the ones I recommend above, and that isn't something you'll need to worry about.
+Stick with an old-fashioned cooler like the ones I recommend above, and that isn't something you'll need to worry about.

+Did we miss a cooler that you're interested in?
+Want us to test out soft-sided coolers?
+Let us know in the comments!

 Originally published June 31, 2018, and updated regularly.